Ennar1991/ZydDash/README.md

 To read up on my findings, go to `BLE_Telemetry.md`.

+The display data bus is discussed in-depth in `Display_Telemetry_Analyzing.md`

+More on the individual registers can be seen in `decoding_memory.md`

+The scooter's data protocols, which are primarily based on MODBUS, are explained in `commands.md`

 An example app is provided with `ePF1_gatt.py`.
 Find out your scooter's BLE MAC and characteristic UUIDs and look for the first byte in the telemetry packets.
 It typically starts with `AF`, `AB` or `A5`.
 The app will connect to your scooter and try to read and interpret the data received on the bluetooth interface.

+All further development is continued in `ePF1_gatt_gui.py` which is an extended and GUIfied version of the core code.
+You will need to install pysimplegui and libscrc to run it.